 Our second term also presented itself with new teachers – Christian Schwartz and Berton Hasebe.
 Troy and Ryan continued to TA throughout the rest of our time at Cooper as well.

 With new teachers and a completed typeface under our belts, it was time for us to begin yet another typeface from the ground up.
 We were given the task of doing research to devise three separate ideas for unique typefaces.
-Out of those three ideas, only one was selected to progress forward with.
+Out of those three ideas, only one idea selected to progress forward with.

 I had a general idea of what I wanted this typeface to look like in the back of my head.
 I took the opportunity to explore that idea further within James Edmondson’s TypeCooker workshop.
-Looking back, there are obvious issues with some of the letterforms, but exploring a variety of weights allowed me to see how things were panning out.
+Looking back, there were obvious issues with some of the letterforms, but exploring a variety of weights allowed me to see how things were panning out.
 This really got the wheels turning and had me excited to begin the vectoring process.

 As we did in our first term, each week, we printed out many many sheets of proofs for our teachers to review.
 Proofs containing spacing strings (nn/?* nn oo/?* oo & HH/?H/?O/?OO), character sets, and running text for reading/legibility purposes.
 Christian and Berton would mark them up and provide feedback to guide our typefaces in the right direction.